togglebyte/togglebit.io/content/posts/2021-07-06_rust-bitwise.md

 ### Shifting twice

-Clearing half a byte by shifting all bytes to the left and then back.
+Clearing half a byte by shifting all bits to the left and then back.

 ```rust
 let value: u8 = 0b1110101;